UNITSEV3N/Titan/README.md

 ![Alt text](https://i.ibb.co/M2RKt1j/cmd.png "hosting")

 - Press Start
-- It will run the requirements.txt and install all the required packages
+- It will install all the required packages
--

 If everything has been set up correctly, the bot should be running

 ![Alt text](https://i.ibb.co/JqcnD4Y/running.png "hosting")